 Information and Communication Technologies (ICTs) are crucial to tomorrow's environmentally sustainable, low-carbon economy.

-It also needs to address its own energy consumption, which is rising as the sector expands;
+The ICT sector also needs to address its own energy consumption (and waste generated), which are rising as the sector expands;

-On ICTs' own environmental footprint, our policy framework was set out in 2009, leading to:
+On ICTs' own environmental footprint, our policy framework, set out in 2009 includes:

-In addition, the Commission funds a wide range of research and development projects in these fields.
+The Commission funds a range of research and development projects in these fields.